Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection: Evaluation Results

 \textbf{1) How do roles affect model bias?} Tables \ref{tab:part1_English} to \ref{tab:Part1_Bengali} report the averages of different roles across various personalities for comparisons between roles.
 Across false categories and languages, role differences are generally minimal, with positive bias in GlobalEn and GlobalCh and negative bias in GlobalGr and GlobalBe, reflecting more complex contexts in low-resource languages.
 For TRUE statements, most roles show negative bias.
 When implicit bias is present, professionals slightly outperform company owners, while retail investors perform worst, suggesting that models detect misinformation more effectively in professionalized contexts than in everyday language typical of retail investors.
 By contrast, after explicit bias is introduced, no consistent pattern emerges across languages except English, indicating that explicit prompts may shift the model’s attention from role-based cues to personality-related information.

-\textbf{2) How does implicit differ from explicit scenarios in affecting model bias?} Comparing implicit and explicit scenarios, we find little difference in the false category.
+\textbf{2) How do implicit and explicit scenarios differ in terms of their effect on model bias?} Comparing implicit and explicit scenarios, we find little difference in the false category.
 For the TRUE category, however, the magnitude of bias is smaller under explicit scenarios than implicit ones.
 This suggests that when bias is directly encoded in language, its influence on model judgments is limited, whereas inferring implicit bias from contextual cues presents a substantially greater challenge.

 \textbf{3) How do personality traits influence model performance?} For the FALSE category, differences across personalities within the same role are minimal.
 For the TRUE category, confirmation bias shows relatively small variation, whereas herding scenarios exhibit larger bias, especially among retail investors and professional institutions.
 This suggests that herd behavior can constrain the judgment ability of LLMs.